-In this section, we summarize the main elements of the Gabillon-Martimort model.5 This will serve the purposes of the next section, in which we proceed with extension of this model.
+In this section, we summarize the main elements of the Gabillon-Martimort model (Note 5).
+This will serve the purposes of the next section, in which we proceed with extension of this model.

-Contrary to the literature on monetary institutions that takes the contractual approach, the CB's incentive mechanisms are not designed by a social planner, but by partisan political principals6 who want to please different constituencies and thus express different concerns for the trade-off between price control and surprise inflation depending on whether they represent a leftist or a rightist constituency.7 Because of information asymmetry between the CB and the government, there is also scope for collusion between private interest groups and the CB.
+Contrary to the literature on monetary institutions that takes the contractual approach, the CB's incentive mechanisms are not designed by a social planner, but by partisan political principals (Note 6) who want to please different constituencies and thus express different concerns for the trade-off between price control and surprise inflation depending on whether they represent a leftist or a rightist constituency (Note 7).
+Because of information asymmetry between the CB and the government, there is also scope for collusion between private interest groups and the CB.
 However, the scope for capture depends on the exact control rights that principals retain over the CB.